Rosetree-Solutions/Rosetree-Guides/ApexStyleGuide.md

 #### Use SOQL Queries Efficiently

 A developer should always be as efficient as possible when writing queries against the database.
 The current synchronous SOQL limit is 100 queries issued within one Apex transaction.
-The 100 query limit may sound like a lot, but as the code base grows and additional solutions are added you can hit the limit easily if queries have not been handled efficiently from the begining.
+The 100 query limit may sound like a lot, but as the code base grows and additional solutions are added you can hit the limit easily if queries have not been handled efficiently from the beginning.

 ##### Combine SOQL Queries Where Possible